graeme-winter/dials_tutorials/br-lyso-multi/multicrystal.md

 For this tutorial the data kindly provided from a [CCP4 School at SPring 8](https://zenodo.org/record/1442922) will be used - in particular the 31 data sets included in `bl32xu_group2_data.tar.xz`.
 These are recorded using the `zoo` system with an Eiger 9M detector, and appear in the data _files_ as 3,100 images which we have to interpret as 31 x 100 image @ 0.1° / frame data sets.
 The data are from small samples of tetragonal lysozyme (unit cell ~ 78, 78, 38, 90, 90, 90, space group P43212), though we won't use that information from the outset.

-The mode of data collection makes these data a little "special" so when importing care must be taken to treat the 31 x 100 image data sets as different data sets - in `dials.import` using `image_range=1,100` etc. is necessary.
+The mode of data collection makes these data a little "special" so when importing care must be taken to treat the 31 x 100 image data sets as different data sets: in `dials.import` using `image_range=1,100` etc. is necessary.
 The data were taken from a single loop, which was raster scanned to identify the sample positions then collected using the ZOO system:

 ![Loop image](./images/loop.jpg)

-## Book Keeping
+## Bookkeeping

 This process will involve processing dozens of data sets, will create hundreds of files and will involve running similar looking scaling tasks on several occasions so care will need to be taken on how you organise yourself.

-I've chosen to present the processing as directories `sweep00` to `sweep30` (i.e. 31 directories, using computer counting) and then `combine0-9` for combining first 10, `combine0-19` for first 20 etc. - any other organisation will do, but these need to be consistent.
+I've chosen to present the processing as directories `sweep00` to `sweep30` (i.e. 31 directories, using computer counting) and then `combine0-9` for combining first 10, `combine0-19` for first 20 etc. Any other organisation will do, but these need to be consistent.

 ## Process